mtzimas92/MHServerEmu-CatalogManager/README.md

 Use **OpenCalligraphy** to discover item paths: https://github.com/Crypto137/OpenCalligraphy

-## Version 2.0 Highlights

-### Major Changes
-- ✅ **Multi-File Support**: Load any number of catalog files
-- ✅ **_MODIFIED Workflow**: All changes save to separate modification files
-- ✅ **Global SKU Scanning**: Prevents duplicate IDs across all catalogs
-- ✅ **Configurable Categories**: JSON-based category configuration
-- ✅ **Simplified UI**: Single "Load Catalog File" option

-### Breaking Changes from v1.x
-- ❌ No more separate Catalog/Patch distinction
-- ❌ Deleted `LoadCustomCatalogAsync()` and `LoadCustomPatchAsync()`
-- ✅ Use `LoadCatalogFileAsync()` for all catalog loading
-- ✅ All changes save to `_MODIFIED` files instead of in-place edits

-## Troubleshooting

-### Items Not Appearing After Creation
-- Make sure to reload the catalog after saving (File → Load Catalog File)
-- Check that the `_MODIFIED` file exists in the Data folder
-- Verify the item was saved (check the status bar message)

-### SKU ID Conflicts
-- The application automatically scans all JSON files in the Data directory
-- Ensures unique SKU IDs even when not all catalogs are loaded

-### Category Not Showing Items
-- Edit `Data/categories.json` to add or modify categories
-- Restart the application after editing the config file
-- Check `Data/README_CATEGORIES.md` for format details

 ## Disclaimer

 **Important Notes:**
 - Always backup your catalog files before making changes
-- Modified files include automatic `.bak` backups
-- Test changes on a development server before production deployment
 - Some items may require specific type modifiers to work correctly
 - Stash tabs **must** have the "StashPage" modifier